barafael/trk/README.md

 - [] Check output of `get_seconds()` anyway
 - [x] Fix underflow in session.rs work_time()
 - [x] Set the current directory to the next higher directory which contains a `.trk` directory
+- [x] Set the current directory correctly even if started from within a .trk directory
 - [] Support different natural language durations (one week, since=date, or maybe place pins...)
 - [x] Add a 'set' command, for example to set git_repo_url (in order to make the commit messages links to the repo)
 - [x] Flush to html every load and just open browser on report.